HandsOnDataViz/book/docs/HandsOnDataViz.md

 create two choropleth maps, one for each variable, and place them side-by-side with text to explain their similarities or differences.

-TODO: decide if the figure works above; also decide if supplemental images are needed, perhaps as “bad viz” and “better viz” examples
+TODO: ILYA let’s discuss if the figure works above; also decide if supplemental images are needed, perhaps as “bad viz” and “better viz” examples

-### Generally Choose Smaller Geographies for Choropleth Maps
+### Choose Smaller Geographies for Choropleth Maps

 Choropleth maps are best for showing geographic patterns across regions by coloring polygons to represent data values.
 Therefore, we generally